PdxCodeGuild/Full-Stack-Day-Class/intro/notes/courseexpectations.md

 If you need to go home sick for a day, go home.

 ## Attitude
+This class is _immersive_.
+It will only be about a 5th lecture.

+I want you to **act** and not study.
+That is why I will be checking your problems.
 Seek out help, but learn to be independent.
 When you finish this course you will _not_ know everything.
 We will teach you the _basic building blocks_ but you have to be prepared to expand upon them.
 Being a software developer is a process of continually learning.

-This class is _immersive_.
-It is learning through doing.
-There is minimal lecture.
-I want you to **act** and not study.
-That is why I will be checking your problems.

-You are paying for access to human power.
+You are paying for access to Code Guild's human expertise.
 Ask questions.
 Pick my brain.
 **Look at my demos.**
+If you have any questions or want more practice, **ask me for it**.
-After-class tutoring can always be arranged with Chris Jones.
+Outside-of-class tutoring can always be arranged with Chris Jones.
 He is super nice and helpful.

 Class will look like: